CaiqueCoelho/qa-test-cocus/README.md

 In addition to the simple flow assertions, possible accessibility issues with AXE were also validated.

 ###### 1.4 Responsiveness
-To validate the site's responsiveness, tests were performed in the viewport for both desktop and smartphones such as iPhone 6, Samsumg S10 and iPhone 6 horizontally (landscape).
+To validate the site's responsiveness, tests were performed in the viewport for both desktop and smartphones such as iPhone 6, Samsumg S10, iPhone 6 horizontally (landscape) and iPad2.

 ###### 1.5 How to run the tests
 1. Make sure you have node and npm installed, for more details [check here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)